marcio777/cadmus/src/en/Chapter-IV/Part I: MyFirstWindow.md

 As you can see, you can change the colour of your background using the method `setBackground(Colour)`.
 There are wide range of existing colours like:

-Color.PINK, Color.GREEN, Color.BLACK, Color.Yellow, Color.BLUE, Color.RED, Color.WHITE, Color.CYAN, Color.ORANGE
+Color.PINK, Color.GREEN, Color.BLACK, Color.YELLOW, Color.BLUE, Color.RED, Color.WHITE, Color.CYAN, Color.ORANGE

 N.B.
 American spellings apply here.